raine/anki-llm/README.md

 #### **Understanding the Prompt File**

-The `--prompt` file is a text or markdown file that contains two parts: YAML "frontmatter" for configuration and a prompt body with instructions for the LLM.
+The `--prompt` file is a text or markdown file that contains two parts: YAML frontmatter for configuration and a prompt body with instructions for the LLM.

 **Frontmatter (Required)**